 5. Limitation on Audit Committee's Role

-While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to, and the Audit Committee will not, (a) plan or conduct audits, (b) prepare the Corporation’s financial statements, or (c) determine or certify that the Corporation’s financial statements and disclosures are complete and accurate and are in accordance with GAAP and applicable rules and regulations.
+While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to, and the Committee will not (a) plan or conduct audits, (b) prepare the Company’s financial statements, or (c) determine or certify that the Company’s financial statements and disclosures are complete and accurate and are in accordance with GAAP and applicable rules and regulations.
 These are the responsibilities of management and the independent auditor.

 ADOPTED by the Board effective November 23, 2023